 Insulate your garden now with a layer of mulch for protection.
-It also gives your garden beds a fall facelift.
+This also gives your garden beds a fall facelift.

 How to Insulate Your Garden and Give it a Fall FacelifT: